 Examples of Learning Stories

-If you want to see the ultimate, much more nuanced source, I invite you to go to Kei Tua o te Pae, Assessment for Learning Early Childhood Exemplars from New Zealand / Aotearoa.
+If you want to see a much more nuanced source, you can visit the inventors and experts at Kei Tua o te Pae, Assessment for Learning Early Childhood Exemplars from New Zealand / Aotearoa.

-Each of these eight examples can be downloaded by clicking the link provided below the photo.
+Each of these nine examples can be downloaded (and freely duplicated) by clicking the link provided or clicking the photo itself.

 Josie’s Drip